Little Altcar

-Etymology
+Toponymy

 The name Altcar is Norse meaning 'marsh by the River Alt'.

 Governance

 Local Government

 Little Altcar has two tiers of local government, at parish and metropolitan borough level: Little Altcar Parish Council, and Sefton Council.
 Sefton is also a constituent part of the Liverpool City Region Combined Authority.

 The civil parish now called Little Altcar was created in 1974 as a result of the Local Government Act 1972, which split the former parish of Altcar between Lancashire and the new metropolitan county of Merseyside.
 The parts in each county became new parishes, with the parish in Lancashire taking the name Great Altcar.
 The parish in Merseyside was initially called simply "Altcar", changing to "Altcar-in-Merseyside" in 1977, before changing again to "Little Altcar" on 19 November 1987.

-For elections to Sefton Council the village of Little Altcar is part of Ravenmeols electoral ward which has seven councillors, the recent election in May 2015 has resulted in an influx of Formby Residents Action Group representatives becoming the majority party.
+Little Altcar has seven parish councillors.
+For elections to Sefton Council the village is part of Ravenmeols ward which has three councillors.